GSDan/GSDan.github.io/talkfutures.md

 apple: https://itunes.apple.com/us/app/talkfutures/id1436172223
 ---

-## About TalkFutures ans Strategy 2030
+## About TalkFutures and Strategy 2030

 TalkFutures was developed as a component of Strategy 2030, a research project within the International Federation of the Red Cross and Red Crescent (IFRC)